MelSumner/ember-a11y-roadmap/rfc-research/attribute-support/0000-improved-aria-attribute-support.md

   <input id="input" aria-describedby="text-help-1" type="text">
 ```

 The `...attribute` placement has made it so the `aria-describedby` value has been completely replaced, not appended.
+This means, again,  that the sighted user will see all of the help text but the user with a screen reader will only receive part of the instructions, leaving them unable to complete the task.

 ### Scenario 3

-The workaround is to know what the `aria-describedby` value is in the component, and make sure that both are declared when the component is invoked:
+The workaround is to know what the `aria-describedby` value is already declared in the component, and make sure that both are declared when the component is invoked:

 Component:
 ```hbs